CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 - I2C issues
 - High power module issues

-This section contains a troubleshooting methodology and checklist for helping you resolve layer 1 issues for modules whether or not they are on the {{<exlink url="https://cumulusnetworks.com/hcl" text="Cumulus Linux HCL">}}.

-### Symptoms of a Down Link or a Flapping Link
+### Link Is Down or Flapping

+A down or flapping link can exhibit any of the following symptoms:

-- `ip link show <swp>` looks like this: `<NO-CARRIER,BROADCAST,MULTICAST,UP>` when it should look like this: `<BROADCAST,MULTICAST,UP,LOWER_UP>`
+- `ip link show <swp>` returns `<NO-CARRIER,BROADCAST,MULTICAST,UP>` when it should return something like `<BROADCAST,MULTICAST,UP,LOWER_UP>`
-- Link is flapping up/down (`ip link show` changes every second or two)
+- `ip link show` changing every second or two indicates the link is flapping up/down
-- `ethtool -S <swp>` shows HwIfInErrors
+- `ethtool -S <swp>` returns HwIfInErrors
-- `cl-netstat` shows RX_ERR
+- `cl-netstat` returns RX_ERR
 - No LLDP data is received, or it is flapping
-- `l1-show` shows: Operational State:   Link Status: Kernel: Down           Hardware: Down
+- `l1-show` returns `Link Status: Kernel: Down` and `Hardware: Down` for the operational state.

-The first thing you need to collect is an `l1-show <swp>` on both ends of the link.
+The first thing you need to do is run `l1-show <swp>` on both ends of the link, if possible.
 The output contains all the pertinent information to help troubleshoot the link.

-### Troubleshooting Steps

-First, collect `l1-show <swp>` for the port on both sides of the link, if possible.

 ```
 cumulus@switch~$ sudo l1-show swp10